 Four leading contemporary artists are having their work shown together for the first time in a new exhibition especially created for Tonbridge School’s Old Big School Gallery.

-Exploring Contemporary Drawing features work by Christy Burdock, created during her recent residency at the House of Illustration, as well as Meghana Bisineer's animation Light, Water, Glass.
+4B: Contemporary Approaches to Drawing features work by Christy Burdock, created during her recent residency at the House of Illustration, as well as Meghana Bisineer's animation Light, Water, Glass.
 The latter, inspired by TS Eliot's poem The Waste Land, was drawn on the windows of the Royal Festival Hall in London.

 Jeanette Barnes’ work features large scale, dynamic, charcoal drawings of a city in flux, while Louise Bourgeois contributes an ‘Autobiographical Series’ of prints and 11 Drypoints, on loan from Hayward Touring.